ndejong/digitalocean-api-query/README.md

  * [tags](https://developers.digitalocean.com/documentation/v2/#tags)
  * [volumes](https://developers.digitalocean.com/documentation/v2/#block-storage)

-## Set your environment variable first
+## Set your environment variable before use
 Set either `DO_TOKEN` or `TF_VAR_do_token` to your Digital Ocean API key value before using `digitalocean-api-query` since requests all require authentication.
+The `TF_VAR_do_token` environment variable is designed to be handy if you are also using Terraform among your toolset.

 For example:
 ```bash